open-contracting/standard-development-handbook/docs/standard/translation.md

 Translators, proofreaders and reviewers have excellent writing skills (spelling and grammar) and intervene only when the target language is their native language.

-**Translators** are the persons who write the source content in one of the target languages.
+**Translators** write the source content in one of the target languages.
 They must be familiar with the topics (public contracting and data) and apply the guidelines (this document) and terminology (in Transifex) provided by the Open Contracting Partnership.

 **Proofreaders** proofread the translation and focus on the quality of the writing: spelling, grammar, punctuation.
 They normally don't need to look at the source content.